daisyUniverse/AlphaCafe/README.md

 # YKKbotV2
 ### Twitter bot that posts a random panel from Yokohama Kaidashi Kikou every 30 mins.
-Original bot Created by @FIybyday using Cheap Bots, Done Quick!
+Original bot Created by @FIybyday using Cheap Bots, Done Quick! and then reimplemented in python by me

 I wanted to go ahead and put this on github to give people a solid starting out point to make similar bots in the future.
 This is roughly the method that I used.